VysotskiVadim/VysotskiVadim.blog/_posts/2019-11-04-generic-programming-part-2-implementation-overview.markdown

 **Invariance**.
 There are no relationships between generated classes and functions.

-But since C++ 17 std library supports co and contravariance via `std::function`.
+But since C++ 17 std library supports co- and contravariance via `std::function`.
 Functions produces are covariant, functions consumers are contravariant.

 ## Java {#java}